fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_05.jpg)

-Figure 10.5: Computation time for a large matrix
+Caption: Computation time for a large matrix

 Now, to find the computation time for the mean of the matrix.